-A 20% down payment is common when purchasing a home.
-Since the liability for the lender is generally only the difference between the home value and the sum remaining on the loan, the 20% supplies a nice cushion against the charges of foreclosure, selling the home again, and regular value fluctuations on the chance that a purchaser doesn't pay.
+A 20% down payment is usually the standard when purchasing a home.
+Because the risk for the lender is oftentimes only the remainder between the home value and the sum remaining on the loan, the 20% provides a nice buffer against the charges of foreclosure, reselling the home, and typical value variationsin the event a purchaser is unable to pay.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link:

 |These articles are property of New York Times and protected by copyright.|